-It is the City's policy to permit employees to accumulate earned but unused vacation, sick, and compensatory time.
-Vacation time, per City policy, is lost if not taken by September 30.
+Compensated Employee Absences: It is the City's policy to permit employees to accumulate earned but unused vacation, sick, and compensatory time.
+Vacation time, per City policy adopted in September of 2024 allows 40 hours of vacation to be carried over to the next year, and the remainder is lost if not taken by September 30.
 Employees are allowed to earn twelve sick leave days per year.
 Employees may accumulate up to 72 sick leave days.
 Upon termination of employment, whether voluntary or involuntary, including retirement, employees receive payment for a maximum of 25 percent of accumulated sick leave days at their base salary in effect at the date of termination.
 Employees are allowed to earn up to 120 hours of comp-time for overtime hours worked.
 Upon termination of employment, whether voluntary or involuntary, including retirement, employees receive payment for 50 percent of accumulated comp-time earned at their base salary in effect at the date of termination.
 Compensatory time is paid out as part of the last pay period of the fiscal year.